Skip to main content

 Altitude comes hot on the heels of various other ‘confinement thrillers’ - such as Wind Chill, Frozen and Buried – in which characters are menaced in a confined location and come under threat from each other as much as the ‘thing outside.’
 Kudos to the filmmakers, they’ve actually attempted to create something genuinely different and fresh.
 Altitude is not just a teens-imperilled-by-a-monster movie.
 Nods aplenty to The Twilight Zone, Weird Tales, HP Lovecraft, Donnie Darko, E.C.
 Comics, Forbidden Planet, Lifeboat and Sphere, abound.

-With such an original, intriguing and downright irresistible premise, Altitude is a movie that promises much, but never really delivers on its potential – it may be unique, but it is also an incredibly frustrating film.
-Despite such a powerful premise and the fact that director Andrews has the ability to mount tension very well, it never really reaches the heart-stopping heights (sorry) that it could.
+With such an original, intriguing and downright irresistible premise, Altitude is a movie that promises much, but sadly never really delivers on its potential – it may be unique, but it is also an incredibly frustrating film.
+Despite such a powerful premise and the fact that director Andrews has the ability to mount tension very well, it never really reaches the heart-stopping heights (sorry, pun unintended) that it could.
 While the plot is certainly character driven, it suffers from a collection of weakly rendered characters we neither care about, nor root for.
 All are the usual horror stock types and are there to make up the numbers.
-None are particularly likable, but one in particular – the jock – is one of the most unnecessary and insufferable characters in recent memory.
+None are particularly likable, but one in particular – I can't remember his name, so let's call him 'the jock' – is one of the most insufferable characters in recent memory.
 They pretty much ensure from the get-go that engaging with them on any level will be impossible.
 Bloody Coldplay fans, eh?
-The fresh-faced cast are a little lightweight to convince us they really fear for their lives.

-The screenplay by Paul Birkett is constantly trying to surprise us, and keep our attention, with twist after revelation after contrived reveals; uncoiling with seemingly wild abandon and serpentine chutzpah.
+The screenplay by Paul Birkett is constantly trying to surprise us, and keep our attention, with twist after revelation after twist.
 Throughout the course of the film, every character unburdens a dark secret that adds to the tensions within the plane.
 After a while this become a little tedious, and when we finally get to the big ‘twist’, it feels like a major let down.
 Or rather, it would have been a major let down had the journey to it not been so increasingly disappointing to begin with.
 So much of the drama seems to be padding out the running time while we wait for the monster to show up.
 Ridiculous conclusions are drawn far too soon – like characters attempting to climb out of the plane to the tail in order to fix the mechanical fuck-up, or deciding that one of them is so much of a menace to the others that he needs to be tied up.
 Obviously realism isn’t what Altitude is aiming for, but if certain scenes were a little less far-fetched, it might have worked better.
-Too much time is devoted to ridiculous melodrama and Dawson’s Creek ‘relationship talk.’
+Too much time is devoted to the melodrama of characters that are difficult to care about.

-A half-hearted, slightly disappointing oddity that nonetheless boasts a highly appealing Weird Tales/Twilight Zone mood, but it never reaches the giddy, queasy tension it potentially wields.
+A future cult oddity that boasts a highly appealing Weird Tales/Twilight Zone vibe, and while it never reaches the giddy, queasy heights it aims for, it's a briefly thrilling ride.

 Altitude (cert.
 15) is released on DVD (£15.99) and Blu-ray (£19.99) by Anchor Bay Entertainment on 14th March 2011.
 Special Features include: audio commentary by director Kaare Andrews; Altitude: Behind The Scenes; Green Storm featurette; original concept gallery; trailer; 2.0 Stereo and 5.1 Dolby audio options.